filipgorczynski/filipgorczynski/README.md

 * When I wont be able to be a developer I want to focus on woodworking
 * I love *Who Am I* movie (the one from Germany)
 * I feel more focused with a hoodie puts on
-* I wake up at 4:40 followed with a cold shower
 * I'm a huge fan of Iron Man and Hulk
 * I really enjoyed *Universe of Metro 2033* books series; also a big fan of two books: "Daemon" and "Freedom" written by Daniel Suarez.
 * I use ![Todoist](https://img.shields.io/badge/-Todoist-E44332?logo=Todoist&logoColor=fff) everyday